 - 1. Each coach has the responsibility of reporting all athletic injuries to the athletic trainer at his/her respective school. - 2.
-The school-based athletic trainer and athletic trainer specialist will evaluate all athletic injuries and determine the plan of care (i.e., physician referral, parent notification, return to play). - 3.
-When an athlete is injured, the person who will determine the playing status will be the following: - a.
+The school-based athletic trainer and/or Teacher Specialist, Athletics will evaluate all athletic injuries and determine the plan of care (i.e., physician referral, parent notification, return to play). - 3.
+When an athlete is injured, the hierarchy to determine the playing status will be as follows: - a.
 Physician - b.
-Athletic trainer - c.
+NPS Athletic trainer - c.
 Coach - 4.
 It is the responsibility of the school-based athletic trainer to record all athletic injuries that occur at his/her school. - 5.
 The school-based athletic trainer will record a written injury report when the injury meet the following conditions: - a.
-Referral to hospital - b.
-Referral to family doctor - c.
-Referral to sport injury clinic - d.
-When athlete loses a minimum of two practice days due to injury - 6.
+A comprehensive injury evaluation was performed - b.
+Athlete was referred or self referred - c.
+Athlete is receiving treatment/rehabiliation - d.
+Athlete's participation status is modified. - 6.
 Progress notes will be maintained on all athletic injuries that require continuous treatment or rehabilitation. - 7.
 The coach and athletic trainer will be responsible for notifying parents or guardian when the son or daughter has sustained injury during practice/game.
 The following procedures are used to notify parents or guardian: - a.
 Parents or guardian will be notified by a telephone call. - b.
 An Athletic Injury Report for Parent/Guardian will be submitted. - 8.
 A parent/guardian, coach, or school official must accompany any athlete that requires ambulance transportation. - 9.
 Each coach has the responsibility of understanding the NPS concussion policy.
 Coaches must report all concussions to the school's Athletic Trainer.